Back to California

 • Requires large online platforms to detect any system provenance data that is embedded into, attached to, or associated with content distributed on the platform.

-• Allows users to inspect all available system provenance data in an easily accessible manner using three different methods: directly through the user interface, downloading a version of the content with its attached data, or providing a link to the data.
+• Allows users to inspect system provenance data by displaying it directly in the user interface, providing a link to an external website, or allowing downloads of the content with its attached data.

-• Requires large online platforms to display information about whether provenance data or digital signatures are embedded into, attached to, or associated with the content.
+• Requires large online platforms to inform users whether provenance data or digital signatures are embedded into, attached to, or associated with specific content.

-• Prohibits large online platforms from knowingly stripping provenance data or digital signatures that are downloaded from the platform.
+• Prohibits large online platforms from knowingly stripping provenance data or digital signatures from downloaded content.

 Who It Names or Affects